Ketel Marte Player Props: Diamondbacks vs. Red Sox

 Ketel Marte At The Plate

-- Marte is batting .278 with eight doubles, four triples, six home runs and 15 walks.
+- Marte is batting .277 with eight doubles, four triples, seven home runs and 15 walks.

-- Among qualified hitters in MLB play, his batting average ranks 47th, his on-base percentage ranks 70th, and he is 64th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 49th, his on-base percentage ranks 75th, and he is 46th in the league in slugging.

-- Marte will look to extend his six-game hitting streak.
-He's batting .261 over the course of his last outings.
+- Marte is batting .273 with one homer during his last games and is riding a seven-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.